AtriumAI/MarketingBot/src/sidebar.md

 - pipeline
 - conversion rates

-all sliced and diced by year, month, medium, and title.
+These metrics are sliced and diced by year, month, medium, and title.

 Ready to analyze your marketing performance?
-Here's how I can help:
+Here's a few sample questions to get you started.

 - Which landing pages had the highest number of visits in 2023?
 - Show me the top 10 campaigns with the best conversion rates.